jhimberg/paavodata/README.md

 ### counts

-three summed/ averaged version of the data ofr each year original areas (5 digits) areas based on 3 first and 2 first digits of the zip code
+three summed / averaged version of the data ofr each year original areas (5 digits) areas based on 3 first and 2 first digits of the zip code